fightingox1/codeorg-api-docs/readme.md

 ###### version 0.0.1
 <h5 style="color:#707070;">Please note API is not currently supported by code.org, and as such no api commands, or examples will work until hostname is approved</h5>

-codeorg-api is an API made specifically for use in code.org's applab, in order to connect two (or more) clients to one another through a server, if you are interested in making any multiplayer or online functionality in applab you've come to the right place!
-With this documentation you can learn how to get codeorg-api working in your applab project in no time!
-If you would like to see a program using the codeorg-api you can look [here](https://studio.code.org/projects/applab/yBNFOu6mZku55fLM-Knyw7RjCfnahbN7UVAXi2vt398).
+codeorg-api is an API made specifically for use in code.org's app lab, to connect two (or more) clients through a server, if you are interested in making any multiplayer or online functionality in app lab you've come to the right place!
+With this documentation, you can learn how to get codeorg-api working in your app lab project in no time!
+If you would like to see a app using the codeorg-api you can look at the example program [here](https://studio.code.org/projects/applab/yBNFOu6mZku55fLM-Knyw7RjCfnahbN7UVAXi2vt398).

 Features
 --------